mxk/burble/README.md

 [libusb]: https://github.com/libusb/libusb

 **Project status:** Under active development.
-Tested on Windows and Linux.
+Tested on Linux, macOS, and Windows.
 Not accepting external contributions at this time.
 The library implements all components for a BLE GATT server (peripheral role) and LE Secure Connections pairing.
 Minimum supported Bluetooth version is 5.0.
 All APIs are subject to change prior to v1.0.

 Reference documents: